OlivierZal/com.melcloud/README.txt

 1. Install app
 2. Add device(s) to Homey.

-You can configure the timeout between polls in the app's settings.
+Note: Some parameters for Heat Pumps can be configured in the device's settings.

+Todo: HeatPumps with 2 Zones configured has not been tested.
+Please contact me throught Github issue's page if you are available for testing.